9ae/ace/world/church.md

 self denial: surrender the concept of self and act in the greater good of others **The body is a prison**

+When people die, they get buried to rejoin with the earth.
+To ensure a smooth integration you must break free from the worldly attachments.
+This as a basis makes the religion a very detached religion.

+Lygeia transformed the entire religion by making it more worldly and argued that we cannot transition if we don't try to leave the world a better place.

 What if transcendentalism became religion?

 What if plato's duality is made into a religion?